davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 client in order of the client's preference (favorite choice first).
 Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a hash to be used with HKDF.
-The server will select a cipher suite or, if no acceptable choices are presented, return a "handshake_failure" alert and close the connection.
+The server will select a cipher suite or, if no acceptable choices are presented, MUST return an "insufficient_security" or "unsupported_cipher_suites" alert and close the connection.
 If the list contains cipher suites the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites, and process the remaining ones as usual.

 %%% Hello Messages
        uint8 CipherSuite[2];    /* Cryptographic suite selector */